DS202-at-ISU/lab-2-lab_2_team_2/README.md

 ![](README_files/figure-gfm/sale-price-visuals-1.png)<!-- -->

-**Key Findings**: Looking at the sale prices, most homes are pretty affordable, with the typical house going for around 170,900 dollars.
-But there are some expensive properties that push the average up over 1 million dollars.
-We found homes that sold for 0 dollars, which seems off, probably data errors or family transfers.
-One house sold for 20.5 million dollars, which really skews the numbers.
+**Key Findings**: Looking at the sale prices, most homes are pretty affordable, with the typical house going for around \$170,900.
+But there are some expensive properties that push the average up over \$1 million.
+We found homes that sold for \$0, which seems off, probably data errors or family transfers.
+One house sold for \$20.5 million, which really skews the numbers.

 ## Step 3: Relationship with Total Living Area